armanijohnny/MacProMiniHackintosh/README.md

     **Update 7/07/2020:** So it seems like this is still not exaclty resolved/worked.
 I got the same panic error today while I was transfering a bunch of videos over from my DJI Osmo.
 It's possible the Photos was running it's analyses in the background again.
 I got the same Kernal Panic as I did before https://pastebin.com/qhKFQh8D.
 So it seems that this is a big problem on legit machines and not just hackintosh.

     **Update 7/19/2020 [Resolved]** I had major issues with freezing and I think I solved that by updating the BIOS Settings for the PCIE from Auto to Gen3 for the GPU.
 This seemed to have keep things stable and with no crashing!
-So if you are using a similar motherboard and GPU as mine try this in the BIOS: In BIOS -> Advanced Mode -> Settings -> PCIe Slot Configuration -> Change from Auto to Gen3 and that's it.
+So if you are using a similar motherboard and GPU as mine try this in the BIOS: In BIOS -> Advanced Mode -> Settings -> Miscellaneous -> PCIe Slot Configuration -> Change from Auto to Gen3 and that's it.
 This solved all my issues with the system freezing.
 I even had it scan my 101GB worth of icloud Photos library with no issues.
 Also the issues with HEIC/Dynamic wallpaper went away as well.
 No more freezing while left idle.

 ## Issues